 Of course, some hovering is to be expected, and how much you hover depends very much on the age, maturity and ability of your child.
 But in general, while a two-year-old would probably need a parent’s help to do a tracing worksheet, while your seven years old should have no problem sitting down to complete his homework on his own, without you having to sit next to him to check that he is answering the questions correctly.

 By giving your children more autonomy in the little things of daily life, like eating their meals, brushing their teeth, dressing themselves, doing school work and packing their toys, you are teaching them the value and importance of responsibility and helping them develop a sense of ownership about themselves and their property.
 These are essential ingredients for creating a self-initiated attitude of resilience during tough moments.

 2. Put them in charge

 Very related to the previous point is the need to give children age-appropriate responsibilities from young.
 Assign them tasks that they can help with around the house, like setting the table, keeping their toys or folding clothes.
-Then hold them accountable to doing a good job.
+Then hold them accountable for doing a good job.

 For example, if your older child is trying to tidy his toys and his younger brother keeps taking them out to play, he is bound to feel frustrated.
-With some helpful hints from you the first time round, he can learn how to engage his younger brother in something else so that he will leave the toys alone, and allow him to finish the task.
+With some helpful hints from you the first time around, he can learn how to engage his younger brother in something else so that he will leave the toys alone, and allow him to finish the task.

 Alternatively, he could find ways to get his younger brother to help him complete the task together.